 “In the past, the rose was seen as ultra-feminine and glamorous, almost one-dimensional, agrees Firmenich perfumer Pierre Negrin (the nose behind Tory Burch Essence of Dreams Sublime Rose).
 Herman adds that by remixing something so overtly associated with bygone eras, we can catapult it into the future.
 “Rose now feels a little renegade,” says Herman, referring to the flower’s new lease of life thanks to the saltier, woodier, fruiter notes which encompass it.
 And you really think about it, there’s nothing gentle about a rose.
 It’s punchy and powerful, from the scent right down to the thorns.

+Abel’s Pink Iris Eau de Parfum (with sharper, bigger and more modern notes like Sichuan pepper, Thai basil and raspberry leaf) has a cult following among men in their late twenties, says the brand’s founder, Frances Shoemack.
 “There’s something about the unexpected juxtaposition that seems to really resonate.
 Whatever the case, it’s great to see rose moving deeper into the ‘for everyone’ scent territory.”
-Courtney Somer, founder of perfume brand Lake & Skye, agrees and says that today’s rose perfumes include more genderless and skin scents (perfumes resembling the skin’s natural scent) rather than something cloyingly sweet or powdery.
+Courtney Somer, founder of perfume brand Lake & Skye, agrees and says that today’s rose perfumes include more genderless, skin scents (perfumes resembling the skin’s natural scent) rather than something cloyingly sweet or powdery.